Cameron Explains Why Less is Always More

 Only a few months ago Lord Snooty told the Tory Conference that he would have liked to avoid cuts if there were an ‘easier way’, but it was just one of those hard choices that public servants had to make to get us out the mess we’re in.

-Yesterday these lies were finally laid to rest, when His Lordship told the Lord Mayor’s Banquet of his intention to create a ‘leaner, more efficient state’ in the longterm.
-Resplendent in a white tie and red poppy, and reading from a gold lectern and flanked by an astonishing array of golden decorations like a pasty-faced King Midas, Cameron of Bullingdon told the nation:
+Yesterday these lies were finally laid to rest, when His Lordship told the Lord Mayor’s Banquet of his intention to create a permanent ‘leaner, more efficient state’.
+Resplendent in a white tie and red poppy, reading from a gold lectern and flanked by an astonishing array of golden decorations like a pasty-faced Midas, Cameron of Bullingdon told the nation:

 ‘We are sticking to the task.
 But that doesn’t just mean making difficult decisions on public spending.
 It also means something more profound.
 It means building a leaner, more efficient state.
 We need to do more with less.
 Not just now, but permanently.’